om304/SpA-Verb/README.md

 * 17verb-classes.txt

 A tab-separated plain text file including the 17 semantic verb classes resulting from Phase 1.
-The classes are numbered (1-17), in the format one class per line.
+The classes are numbered with class IDs (1-17), in the format one class per line.

 * SpA-Verb.txt